 Training Professionals for Gender Justice

-Baduku Community College offers several courses based on Gender through its Centre for Wellness and Justice.
+Baduku – Centre for Livelihood Learning offers several courses based on Gender through its Centre for Wellness and Justice.

 Disadvantaged youth can learn about Gender and Law, or become Counsellors for Women’s Wellness, and continue to work effectively towards gender equity for all.